Kartaverse/Reactor-Docs/docs/com.AndrewHazelden.LifeSaver.md

 <h3>0000</h3>

 The number you type in at the end of the filename before the file extension can be used as a frame padding indicator.
 The number of digits you add define how much padding is added.
-You can also type a number other then '0000' like '1001' and this value will be used along side the 'Sequence Offset' value on the node when you have the [x] Saver Relative Numbering checkbox enabled.
+You can also type a number other then '0000' like '1001' and this value will be used along side the 'Sequence Offset' value on the node when you have the &#91;x&#93; Saver Relative Numbering checkbox enabled.

 <h3>&#37;04d</h3>